PR-FGhiringhelli-UB/Outils_bioinformatiques/README.md

+# Bioinformatics-tools

-# Bioinformatics-tools\n\nRepository for all bioinformatics tools used at CGFL-PTBC
+Repository for all bioinformatics tools used at CGFL-PTBC